featdd/dpn_glossary/README.md

 A TYPO3 extension for a glossary and a contentparser to link terms to a detailpage.

-This extension is all namespaced and is developed and tested in TYPO3 6.2.X
+This extension is all namespaced and is tested in TYPO3 6.2.X & 7.1.X

 ## Contact
 <dorndorf@dreipunktnull.com>

 # Configuration

-Integrate the plugin in your root template.
+- Integrate the plugin in your root template.
-Over the constant-editor you will be able to make some configurations.
+- Over the constant-editor you will be able to make some configurations.
+- You must set the listPage and detailPage to have the list- and detailplugin working.
+ - If you just want some wrapped terms and no list- & detailpage you can keep it empty.

+## Settings

 - (storagePid) Pids of storages containing terms
-- (detailsPid) PageId where plugin is avialable, for the the parsed terms
+- (listPage) PageId of the listpage plugin
+- (detailPage) PageId of the detailpage plugin (parser will link to this)
  - Otherwise if tooltips are turned on the link will be an anchor
 - (parsingPids) Set the pageIds which should be parsed for terms (0 for all)
 - (parsingPidsExcludePidList) Set the pageIds which should "not" be parsed for terms (0 for none)
 - (maxReplacementPerPage) Configure the max replacement for each terms
 - (parsingTags) The tags whish should be parsed for terms
 - (forbiddenParentTags) The tags which are not allowed as a parent for a parsingTag
-- (listmode) Sets the listmode for the plugin, you may want to use a character ordered list
+- (listmode) Sets the listmode for the plugin
+ - Normal: lists all terms in alphabetical order
+ - Character: lists all terms grouped by their beginning characters
+ - Pagination: lists terms by characters with a pagination
+  - You can override the characters in TypoScript used in the pagination (see example).
+  - Hint: if you want to add umlauts to the pagination you have to check the terms table collation.
+    Normal utf8 will not differ between Ä and A, you have to use "utf8_german2_ci" which would make a difference

 - Link configuration:
  - The generated Link is whole configurable over TypoScript (see example).